Published 2018 Revised 2021

 Remember that every NRICH task has accompanying 'Teachers' Resources', which can be accessed by following the link in the left-hand menu once you are viewing a task.
 There you will always find a 'Why do this problem?' section, which not only outlines the currriculum content of the task in terms of number/measurement/geometry/stastics but also gives you some guidance on the possible problem-solving skills which could be developed through that task.

 Geoboards: a key resource

 Having outlined how the NC aims can be embedded in geometry using examples from NRICH, we cannot conclude this article without mentioning geoboards (or pegboards, as they are sometimes known).
-Geoboards are an invaluable resource for exploring geometrical ideas, particularly properties of shapes, angles and area, and we have put together a Geoboards Feature
+Geoboards are an invaluable resource for exploring geometrical ideas, particularly properties of shapes, angles and area, and we have put together a Geoboards Feature, which includes:

 You may wish to consider the activities you use currently to explore geometrical ideas.
 How are they already promoting problem solving, reasoning and fluency?
 Might they benefit from being adapted?
 What is the 'coverage' like across the geometrical strands?